Jaguars intercept Prescott, stun Cowboys 40-34 in OT

 Lawrence was better.
 He completed 27 of 42 passes for 318 yards, with four touchdowns and an interception.
 Lawrence also lost a fumble.
 Three of his TD passes went to Zay Jones.
 Travis Etienne ran for 103 yards.

-It was Jacksonville’s first cross-conference win since the 2018 season opener against the New York Giants.
+It was Jacksonville’s first cross-conference win since the 2018 season opener against the Giants.
 The 20-game skid was one of several losing streaks Jacksonville has ended in coach Doug Pederson’s first season.

 “We’re here to flip the script,” Jaguars receiver Christian Kirk said.